Forecasting and Manipulating the Forecasts of Others

 \section{The Decentralized LQG Game}

-\paragraph{Informal description of the game.} The games we study have three features: (i)~multiple agents share a common evolving state but observe it through private noisy channels; (ii)~each agent's action feeds back into the state dynamics and thereby into every other agent's signal process; and (iii)~agents minimize individual quadratic objectives over a finite horizon.
-Features~(i)--(ii) generate the infinite belief hierarchy identified by Townsend; feature~(iii) provides the linear--Gaussian structure that makes it tractable.
+\paragraph{Informal description of the game.} The games we study have a common evolving state, private noisy observation channels, and controls that feed back into the state and hence into others' signals.
+These features generate the Townsend hierarchy; quadratic objectives and linear--Gaussian primitives make the problem tractable.